olimpias/GoJob/README.md

 # GoJob

 GoJob is background task manager.
-It allows to create different group of jobs and to run them in queue structure with given worker count concurrently.
+It allows you to create different group of jobs and to run them in queue structure with given worker count concurrently.

 ## Installation